DAO Use Cases And How To Build A DAO?

 definition of decentralized autonomous organization

+So, what is DAO?
 A decentralized autonomous organization (DAO) is a group of people working toward a common goal who have come together online and share power and resources.
-A DAO is programmed with its own unique set of policies and guidelines that define its organizational foundations and governance structure.
+A DAO is programmed with its own unique set of policies and guidelines that define its governance mechanism, organizational foundations and governance structure.

 Instead of using traditional legal contracts, these businesses that started on the internet use "immutable smart contracts."
 These are contracts that automatically carry out their terms, which are written as code and put on blockchains like Ethereum or BNB Chain.

-Using smart contracts, a DAO can run without directly involving humans in every decision.
+Using smart contracts, a DAO can run without directly involving humans in voting process of every decision.
 A smart contract will carry out its terms irrespective of what individuals believe or desire, resulting in decentralized decision-making.

 The ultimate goal of DAOs is to create organizations in which all members have a say.
-A DAO operates independently of any established chain of command and can be used for several different purposes.
+A DAO operates independently of any central authority or established chain of command and can be used for several different purposes.

 Advantages of a DAO